agodunov/capstone/README.md

-# capstone
+# Capstone Reflection
-This small education project was created during my study in ML/AI.
-A quick reminder that the project consists of a Bayesian Optimisation competition.
+This small education project was created during my study in ML/AI during 1H 2024.
+As a quick reminder that the project consists of a Bayesian Optimisation of blackbox.
 There are eight unknown functions that should be maximized.
 I am only able to query each function once every few days.
 The inputs for each query are the following:
 - Function one: 2-dimensional
 - Function two: 2-dimensional
 - Function three: 3-dimensional